Neyzen48/MarkDownParser/markdown.md

 # Markdown Documentation Example
 Markdown is a lightweight markup language used to create formatted text using a plain-text editor.
-It’s easy to learn and widely used in documentation, wikis, and more.
+It’s easy to learn and widely used in documentation, wikis, and more. **~~Old Text~~**

 ## Features of Markdown
 ### Lists